S3ooodi90/ReferenceImplementation/docs_source/source/rm.rst

 **Abstract:** False

+**Description:**

-**Description:** Quantified type representing specific quantities, i.e. quantities expressed as a magnitude (decimal) and units.
-Can also be used for time durations, where it is more convenient to treat these as simply a number of individual seconds, minutes, hours, days, months, years, etc. when no temporal calculation is to be performed.
+A quantified type representing specific quantities, i.e., amounts expressed as magnitude as a decimal and units.
+This type can also be used for time durations where it is more convenient to treat these as some number of seconds, minutes, hours, days, months, years, etc. This use is only appropriate when the performance of temporal calculations is not required.

 ....